 Resources may not always be rigorous.
 Where this is the case, this should be reported with an explanation of the basis of the mining assumptions made.
 Metallurgical factors The basis for assumptions or predictions regarding metallurgical amenability.
 It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider potential metallurgical methods, but the assumptions regarding metallurgical treatment processes and parameters made when reporting Mineral Resources may not always be rigorous.
 Where this is the case, this should be reported with an explanation of the basis of the metallurgical assumptions made.
 Metallurgical treatment is based on current ore production or metallurgical testwork.
-Milling is occurring at Ramelius' Checkers mill (Mt Magnet), a 1.7 Mtpa CIL gold plant and Burbanks mill (Coolgardie), a 180Ktpa CIL gold plant.
-Mt Magnet and WQS deposits are currently or have recently been processed with recoveries around 92%.
-Coogee recently processed with recovery of 97%.
-Vivien and Kathleen Valley deposits have processing recoveries of 95-97%.
+Milling is at Ramelius' Checkers mill (Mt Magnet), a 1.9 Mtpa CIL gold plant.
+Mt Magnet deposits are currently processed with recoveries around 92%.
+Coogee and Kathleen Valley deposits were recently processed with recovery of 97%.
+Vivien has processing recoveries of 95-97%.
 Milky Way metallurgical testwork indicates recovery of 91-92%.
 Environmental factors Assumptions made regarding possible waste and process residue disposal options.
 It is always necessary as part of the process of determining reasonable prospects for eventual economic extraction to consider the potential environmental impacts of the mining and processing operation.
 While at this stage the determination of potential environmental impacts, particularly for a greenfields project, may not always be well advanced, the status of early consideration of these potential environmental impacts should be reported.
 Where these aspects have not been considered this should be reported with an explanation of the environmental assumptions made.
 All sites are now operating or recently operating mine sites and compliant with all legal and regulatory requirements.
 No significant environmental issues are currently known or envisaged.
 Bulk density Whether assumed or determined.
 If assumed, the basis for the assumptions.
-If determined, the method used, whether wet or dry, All deposits have a number of density measurements based on core samples using water immersion method.
+If determined, the method used, whether wet or dry, All deposits have a number of density measurements based on core and some mined ore samples using water immersion method.
 Calculated density is dry.
 The number of measurements is variable but there are enough to give representative average density values to use in ore and waste tonnage calculations.